matter-labs/zksync-web-era-docs/docs/tools/hardhat/hardhat-zksync-node.md

 ## Running Hardhat's test Task with hardhat-zksync-node

 The `hardhat-zksync-node` plugin enhances Hardhat's test task, allowing all tests to run against an In-memory node operated in a separate process.
-By invoking the test task with the Hardhat network's `zksync` flag set to `true`, the plugin initiates an In-memory node alongside the tests.
+By invoking the test task, ensure you are using the `hardhat` network and have set its `zksync` flag to `true`.
+Doing so will initiate the plugin's In-memory node alongside the tests.
 After the tests conclude, the node shuts down gracefully.
 The plugin begins port allocation from the default 8011.

 ```ts
 networks: {